-where $\textbf{A}'$, $\textbf{X}'$, and $\textbf{Y}'$ represent the adjacency matrix, node feature matrix, and label of a perturbed graph, respectively.
-In this formulation, $g$ transforms the perturbed graph inputs into latent representations, while $f$ functions as the classifier.
-As a classic example, Pattern-PT~\cite{yehudai2021local} studies the problem of graph size generalization and discovers that the discrepancy in small local structures across graphs could harm the generalizability of GNNs.
+As a classic example, Pattern-PT~\cite{yehudai2021local} studies the problem of graph size generalization and discovers discrepancies in small local structures across graphs can negatively impact the generalizability of GNNs.
 To mitigate this issue, Pattern-PT proposes an interpolation strategy among graphs in order to learn comprehensive representations of local structures.
-P-gMPNN~\cite{zhou2022ood} focuses on the link-level OOD generalization problem with graph size shifts.
+P-gMPNN~\cite{zhou2022ood} focuses on the link-level OOD generalization problem under graph size shifts.
 This work explores the vulnerability of GNNs as link predictors based on structural node embeddings, and proposes a theoretically sound method that learns robust pairwise embeddings by modifying graphs into graphon fractions of common neighbors.
-To avoid causing significant changes and losing relevant information during augmentation, several works aim to enhance the stability of augmentation strategies.
+To prevent excessive modifications that might lead to information loss, several works aim to enhance the stability of augmentation strategies.
 For instance, AIA~\cite{Sui2023Unleashing} considers the causal invariance principle while enlarging the diversity of environments, aiming to reduce the distribution gap between the augmented environments and the potential test data unseen during training.
 To ensure causal invariance, AIA designs a causal generator and adversarially learns the masks that encapsulate causal information.
 Similarly, G-Splice~\cite{Li2023GraphSA} is proposed to avoid the corruption of the underlying causal information related to labels.
 The authors explore the extrapolation strategies from both the perspectives of structures and features to augment graph data without impacting the causal information.
-From the perspective of label shifts, LiSA~\cite{Yu2023MindTL} identifies that augmented graph labels may change during structural modifications, and hence proposes to avoid such a label shift issue during graph augmentation.
+From a label-shift perspective, LiSA~\cite{Yu2023MindTL} identifies that augmented graph labels may change during structural modifications, and hence proposes to avoid such a label shift issue during graph augmentation.
 Particularly, LiSA employs a variational subgraph generator, trained to produce label-invariant subgraphs, which are subsequently used in aiding graph OOD generalization.
 DLG~\cite{wang2024enhancing} improves the label and distribution consistency by maximizing the mutual information between augmented and original graphs.